the1lab/1lab/src/index.lagda.md

 -- Composition of internal functors is functorial (also whiskering internal -- natural transformations) open import Cat.Instances.OuterFunctor
--- The category of functors from an internal category to it's base.
+-- The category of functors from an internal category to its base.
 ```

 Properties of the category of sets: